 c.
 They must also include references used and acknowledgments of any individuals who served as direct academic resources.

 d.
-The student’s name, page number and unit name and number must be on the top of each page.
+The student’s name, page number and unit name and number (Coraopolis NAACP #26AB-B) must be on the top of each page.

-3. The contestant is to make an oral presentation explaining his or her project.
+The contestant is to make an oral presentation (minimum 5 minutes)

-b.
-This time limit does not include the time required for judges' questions and contestant's responses.
+a.
+This time limit does not include the time required for judges' questions and contestant responses.

 a.
 Qualified scientist or science teacher must have an earned professional degree or license.